Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Methodology

 An important part of any ensemble learning algorithm is to partition data into non-correlated subsets which will make learning from it fruitful.
 The non-correlated $K$ subsets of data also make sure HMM’s are fitted to different information subset which when combined will characterise the whose time-series data.
 The number $K$ is a hyperparameter which characterizes the complexity of the data.
 There exists a tradeoff between $K$ used and time required to train HMM as complexity of data increases.
-To satisfy the above conditions FHMM uses a dissimilarity function f(F) to divide data into $K$ subsets such that each subset captures a particular pattern of temporal data.
-The dissimilarity function is a custom defined distance function whose definition would change depending on the type of data used (some of the definitions are provided in appendix).
-Initially, dividing data depending upon length of sequence provides two benefit -
+To satisfy the above conditions FHMM uses a dissimilarity function $f(F)$ to divide data into $K$ subsets such that each subset captures a particular pattern of temporal data.
+The dissimilarity function is a custom defined distance function whose definition would change depending on the type of data used.
+Initially, dividing data depending upon length of sequence provides two benefit-

 \begin{itemize} \item The data of similar length generally originates from same distribution.
 To illustrate, in case of cyber attacks, the attacks of similar length generally employ same attack strategy and pattern.
 This makes sure that we are capturing attacker mindset or bot attack patterns in subset of data.
 This will help HMM to learn the pattern quickly with higher accuracy. \item From implementation and operational point of view.
 HMMs train on data of same length comparatively faster as compared to data consisting of variable length. \item Diverse state transitions are present in attack sequences of significantly different lengths.
 Thus, it becomes difficult for a single HMM to accurately model it. \end{itemize}